alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   FlightAssist off on liftoff.
 Default: true.
 * `EliteDangerous.hyperspaceDethrottle` (boolean): same thing as the SC assist setting; if on, will throttle to 0 automatically after jumping.
 Default: true.
+* `EliteDangerous.oldStationThreshold` (int): Age in days that will cause station data to be considered outdated.
+Default: 365 (1 year).
 * `EliteDangerous.jumpTargetFile` (string): the file the distance to the currently set jump target will be written to.
 * `EliteDangerous.targetSubsystem` (string): the default target subsystem.
 Unused.
 Default: